Finic8/zbectl/README.md

 Sets the target as the default boot entry.
 Note that the entire name is not requirred, as long as the script can figure out which environment is ment.

 ### zbectl update
 Updates grub.cfg.
+Run this after a GRUB update.

 ### zbectl install [grub arguments]
+For EFI booting only.
 Installs grub to /boot/efi and and updates the config.
+Additional arguments are passed to grub-install.

+### zbectl install /dev/sdx [grub arguments]
+For BIOS booting.
+Installs grub to /dev/sdx and and updates the config.
 Additional arguments are passed to grub-install.

 ## Troubleshooting
 ### GRUB